Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 - Can damage painted surfaces if left on too long.

-- Severe rust may require multiple applications and some elbow grease.
+- Severe corrosion may require multiple applications and some elbow grease.

 - Toxic, so be sure to wear protective gloves when working with it.